-- For other ideas about quick wins and demonstration projects that can get and keep a community motivated, visit the Better Block Project.
-Created with the goal of revitalizing communities one block at a time, Better Block organizers host one- or two-day events in which they temporarily transform a block “to show the potential for what could be if the street had a more inviting presence.”
+- For other ideas about quick wins and projects that can get and keep a community motivated, visit the AARP Pop-Up Demonstration Tool Kit as well as our Bethel Better Block slideshow and how-to.
+Created with the goal of revitalizing communities one block at a time, Better Block organizers host one- or two-day events in which they temporarily transform a block "to show the potential for what could be if the street had a more inviting presence."

 Such efforts have involved creating a pop-up café with outdoor seating, a kids’ art studio, a gift market featuring local crafters and a bookstore created from donated and used books.

 Another benefit of the 100 Days Challenge is that the project's committee or leaders can choose when it begins.
 While the clock can start at the very first meeting, it can also start a bit later, after some kinks have been worked out.

 Also, challenges can be issued throughout a project or effort's lifespan.
 When 100 days starts to feel too cushy or lengthy, up the stakes by setting deadlines of just a few weeks, days or even hours.

 You can practice with this challenge: How many people in your community can you share this article with — in a minute or less?
 Ready, set, go!